 How Our Hidden Pet Fencing Works

-While Pet DeFence Hidden Fences relies upon technology to reinforce your dog’s training, we mostly rely upon safe, fun happy and rewarding training methods to teach your pet where it can venture in the yard and how to avoid the yard edges, gardens and pools.
+While Pet DeFence Hidden Fences relies upon technology to reinforce your dog’s training, we mostly rely upon safe, fun happy and rewarding training methods to teach your pet where it can venture into the yard and how to avoid the yard edges, gardens, and pools.
 We also have tools designed to teach them to avoid couches, formal living rooms, visitor’s rooms or kitty litter boxes.

 Underground Electronic Dog Fence Layouts